 Recently I listened to a podcast episode called Trust Your Body on one of my favorite podcasts, Dear Sugars.
 In the episode, the hosts, Steve Almond and Cheryl Strayed, and guests, Hilary Kinavey, M.S., L.P.C., and Dana Sturtevant, M.S., R.D., discussed the never-ending cycles of dieting that affect so many women.
 One of the women who wrote to the Sugars talked about how tired she feels about "being on the roller coaster" of weight loss and self-esteem.
 I can relate to her struggles as I have been on the roller coaster myself for most of my adolescent and adult life.

 The struggle with our bodies is so pervasive, oppressive, and multi-generational, as Cheryl Strayed asked, is it possible to ever be free of it?
 How can we dismantle the connection between morality, worthiness, and femininity with women's body image?
-The hosts discuss how women's appetite and desire are controlled by a male-dominated society.
-They talk about Naomi Wolf's book The Beauty Myth that links women's appetite for love, sex, money, food, care, etc. to women's rights and equality in the home, in bed, in the workplace, and in the world.
+The hosts discuss how women's appetites and desires are controlled by a male-dominated society.
+They talk about Naomi Wolf's book The Beauty Myth which links women's appetite for love, sex, money, food, care, etc. to women's rights and equality in the home, in bed, in the workplace, and in the world.
 Women are hungry for so much more.

 The Culture of Restriction